szhang06/energy_price_prediction/README.md

 The purpose of this project is to demonstrate an end-to-end pipeline of a machine learning model and show how the model is deployed on the aws cloud platform.

 The file has two notebooks.
-The first one is about data processing and runs on Google colab to save billing on aws; the second one demonstrates model building, training and deployment.
+The first one is about data processing and runs on Google colab to save billing on aws; the second one demonstrates model building, training and deployment on aws Sagemaker.

 ## Data Science Lifecycle from IBM Data Science Program